alfredxgxg123/my_own_portfolio/README.md

 # my_own_portfolio

 my_own_portfolio is a React Hook based progressive web application/portfolio page decided to showcase my background and projects for any devices.
 Please try out both the mobile and web versions.
+It is still ongoing.

 ## Tech Stack